syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Suggestion-Display-Mode.md

 ## Suggest in Dropdown

-* Suggest - It displays the suggestion in the dropdown.
+Displays suggestions in the dropdown.

 {% tabs %}